AndiEcker/AcuSihotInterfaces/README.md

 Currently all the 26 ascii lower case letters are used for the command line argument short options, some of them are hard-coded by python (like e.g. the -h switch for to show the help screen).
-The upper case character options -D and -L are hard-coded by the ae.console_app module.
+The upper case character options -D and -L are hard-coded by the ae.console module.
 Some options like -m are used and interpreted differently in several command line applications.

 The following lower case letters could be used more easily as short options than others (for to prevent